ematsapola2/Shoprite-Holding-s-Financial-Analysis/README.md

 - Other Operating Segments: This includes all other operations not classified under the above segments, trading both in RSA and Non-RSA regions, such as franchise operations and the retail and wholesale of pharmaceutical products.

    ### Results/Findings

+- Revenue Growth: Shoprite's revenue exhibited substantial growth, increasing from a 1.64% rise in 2019 to 17.07% in 2023.
+This consistent growth underscores the company's strong market expansion and effective penetration strategies.

+- Net Profit Margin: Despite fluctuations, Shoprite's net profit margin remained robust, consistently above 2%.
+It peaked at 3.06% in 2022 before slightly declining to 2.69% in 2023, reflecting efficient cost management and sustained profitability.

+- Earnings Per Share (EPS): Shoprite's EPS demonstrated resilience, showing an upward trend from 2019 to 2020, facing a dip in 2021, and recovering in 2022 and 2023.
+This recovery indicates improved profitability per share.

+- Debt to Equity Ratio: Shoprite maintained a debt to equity ratio above 2, indicating significant reliance on debt for growth.
+However, the company's assets consistently exceeded liabilities, suggesting effective debt management and strategic use of borrowed funds for expansion.

+- Asset Turnover Ratio: Shoprite's asset turnover ratio improved over the five-year period, peaking in 2021.
+This improvement highlights the company's increasing efficiency in using its assets to generate sales, demonstrating smart management and operational effectiveness.